Chrysler Cordoba: Development

-The 1974 Cordoba was originally designed by Chrysler to be the all-new Plymouth Sebring for 1975, which was to share bodies with the Dodge Charger SE.
+Chrysler initially designed the 1974 Cordoba to be the all-new Plymouth Sebring for 1975, which was to share bodies with the Dodge Charger SE.
 Instead, a decision was made to position the model as a personal luxury car and introduce it as the first small Chrysler.
 The Cordoba was available with smaller, more economical engines than other Chryslers, and rode on a 115 in wheelbase, 9 in less than its next largest sibling.
-This single body style coupe was one of Chrysler's few genuine hits of the 1970s.
-At a time when the automaker was teetering on bankruptcy, demand for Cordobas exceeded supply for its first years, with the production of over 150,000 units for the inaugural 1975 models, and the highest number built in 1977, with 183,000 units.
-Half of the Chrysler division production during this period (and occasionally more) was composed of Cordobas, and they helped to revive the division.
-All Cordobas were built in Windsor, Ontario.

-Although Córdoba is the name of a city in Spain, which it was intended to evoke.
-The car's emblem was actually a stylized version of the Argentine cordoba coin and there is a Córdoba Province, Argentina.
-That theme was carried out with somewhat baroque trim inside the vehicle.
+Córdoba is the name of a city in Spain, which was intended to evoke some noteworthy meaning with customers.
+However, the only thing remotely Hispanic about Chrysler Cordoba was its name.
+Even the car's emblem is a stylized version of the Argentine cordoba coin, and there is also a Córdoba Province, Argentina.

+The marketing theme was also carried out with the somewhat baroque trim inside the vehicle.
 The first spokesperson for the car was Richard Basehart; however, Chrysler secured movie and television actor Ricardo Montalbán as the car's advertising spokesman through its entire run.
 Notable was his eloquent praise of its "rich Corinthian leather" interior.

 Chrysler had previously sought to evoke a Spanish exotic flair in their products when they introduced the 1929 DeSoto Six with model names of "cupe", "coche" and "de Lujo", or Spanish for "coupe", "coach", and "deluxe", while the roadster was called the "Roadster Espanol".

+The single-body style coupe model was one of Chrysler's few genuine successes during the 1970s.
+At a time when the automaker was teetering on bankruptcy, demand for Cordobas exceeded supply for its first years, with the production of over 150,000 units for the inaugural 1975 models, and the highest number built in 1977, with 183,000 units.
+Half of the Chrysler division production during this period (and occasionally more) was composed of Cordobas.
+This model helped to revive the division.
+The model combined "just the right amount of amount of neoclassic styling with the prestige of the Chrysler nameplate."